andrewderango/NHL-Game-Probabilities/README.md

 # NHL/NBA Game Probabilities

 This is a machine learning model determines the probability of each outcome for any NHL or NBA game.
 This includes the probability of each team winning, as well as the probabilities for goal spreads.
 All NHL data is scraped from the NHL's own API.
 All NBA data is scraped from [basketball-reference.com](https://www.basketball-reference.com/) via BeautifulSoup.
 As these sources are updated live, the predictive model updates in real-time.
-There are many other features available, depending on the league.
+There are many other features available that show the user interesting data about the league (listed below), depending on the league.
 The NHL's game probability model is the most robust, and offers the most features.

 ### Features